virejdasani/Alexis/README.md

 ## Get Started
 Clone the repo and simply run `python jarvis.py` for mac and windows or `python3 jarvis.py` for linux.
-Type the command "help" to view all commands when jarvis asks to enter command
+Type the command "help" to view all commands when jarvis asks to enter command.
+Alternatively, check out our `AllCommands.txt` file.

 ## Contributing
 ### We need your help!